 Simple English definitions for legal terms

-Read a random definition: convention
+Read a random definition: proving a will

 A save-harmless clause, also known as an indemnity clause, is a part of a contract where one party agrees to take responsibility for any harm or liability that the other party may face.
 This means that if something goes wrong, the party with the save-harmless clause will be responsible for fixing it or paying for any damages.
 It is similar to a hold-harmless clause and is different from an exemption clause.